 But AMD’s execs had a plan to deal with the pressure.
-Rather than keep pumping money into its massively expensive fab facilities – founder and CEO Jerry Sanders had demanded AMD invest heavily into fabs during his tenure – the company would search for ways to shed its manufacturing arm and go fabless – as ATI and Nvidia had successfully demonstrated.
+Rather than keep pumping money into its massively expensive fab facilities – founder and CEO Jerry Sanders had demanded AMD invest heavily into fabs during his tenure – the company would search for ways to shed its manufacturing arm and go fabless.
+As ATI and Nvidia had recently, and successfully, demonstrated.

 An opportunity then arose with Abu Dhabi investment company, Mubadala Development.
-AMD had first sought only investment from the company, but talks had slowly moved toward something more.
+AMD had first sought a simple investment from the company, but talks had slowly moved toward something more.

 “Why not sell them all our factories?”
 Ruiz claims to have told Giuliano Meroni, head of AMD EMEA.
 “Think about it: Why are we carrying this debt load?
 Why are we still as vertically integrated as we are, when it’s not serving us well?
 Say we do a joint venture on manufacturing.
 AMD breaks free from a business model we can’t really afford, and Abu Dhabi gets valuable technology assets that it doesn’t have – that no one in the region has.
 It’ll work.”

 Meroni would struggle to get Abu Dhabi’s attention, however.
-The Crown Prince was too busy to entertain the business proposal, and AMD wasn’t getting anywhere.
+The Crown Prince was too busy to entertain the business proposal and AMD wasn’t getting anywhere.
 It wasn’t until one evening where Meroni was dining at Ristorante Cavallino – the Ferrari heir’s own restaurant – that opportunity would strike.
-Ferrari knew the Crown Prince, and so he set up a meeting between two of Mubadala’s VPs and AMD.
+Ferrari knew the Crown Prince personally, and so he set up a meeting between two of Mubadala’s VPs and AMD.

 Congratulations @ScuderiaFerrari, #kimi7 and #seb5.
 We are super proud of the way you fought today for the win!
 Fantastic afternoon with our @AMD friends and partners at the #AustinGP 😎 pic.twitter.com/UYh69nXa5z